• Menu

 What are the benefits of slow travel?

 Great travel is all about feeling connected, and this is generated by the landscapes, experiences and people you meet along the way.
 Put your phone away, look out the window, and focus on this stuff, cos it’s real and right in front of you.
 Watching different people and cultures may also help you to better understand the world, and your place in it a little more too.
-Even if you do just one thing differently on your next trip then that’s slower travel.
+Even if you decide to use public transport instead another Uber, then that’s slower travel.
 At the end of the day, nothing really makes you a slow traveler and nothing prevents you from being one, because it’s not an identity.
 It’s just a term that someone made up, that a few other people thought was cool, cos it might encourage others to get involved.
-So be realistic and travel in whatever style that helps you to learn or connect, unless of course, that’s a bucket list I can see in your backpack!
+So be realistic and travel in whatever style that helps you to better understand and connect with a place.